-In Figure 1, we see that the core concern of privacy protection, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking); and on the other hand, inform the s that are developed to address the specificrchitecture required by the Stakeholders
+In Figure 1, we see that the core concern of privacy protection and management, is expressed by Stakeholders (including data subjects, policy makers, solution providers, etc.) who help, on the one hand, drive policies (which both reflect and influence actual regulation and lawmaking); and on the other hand, inform the Domains and Use Cases that are developed to address the specific Privacy Controls via Services and Functions implemented in the form of Mechanisms both manual or automated to form the Privacy Architecture as required by the Stakeholders

-Legislation in its turn is a major influence on rivacy ontrols – indeed, s are often expressed as policy objectives rather than as specific hese form the basis of the PMRM Services that are created to conform to those controls when implemented.
+Legislation in its turn is a major influence on policies and thus Privacy Controls – indeed, Privacy Controls are often expressed as policy objectives rather than as specific Privacy Controls.
+Privacy Controls are translated into Services and Functions and technical Mechanisms which in turn form the Privacy Architecture.
+These form the basis of the PMRM Services that are created to conform to those controls when implemented.

 The PMRM conceptual model is anchored in the principles of Service-Oriented Architecture (and particularly the principle of services operating across ownership boundaries).
-Given the general reliance by the privacy policy community on non-uniform definitions of so-called, a non-normative, working set of operational privacy definitions (see section 9.1) is used to provide the Model.
+Given the general reliance by the privacy policy community on non-uniform definitions of so-called Privacy Principles, a non-normative, working set of operational privacy policy definitions (see section 9.1) is used to provide insight into the Model.
 With their operational focus, these working definitions are not intended to supplant or to in any way suggest a bias for or against any specific policy or policy set.
 However, they may prove valuable as a tool to help deal with the inherent biases built into current terminology associated with privacy and to abstract their operational features.

 The PMRM methodology covers a series of tasks, outlined in the following sections of the document, concerned with:

-defining and describing seases;
+defining and describing the business environment, Domains or Use Cases;

-identifying particular business s and understanding the roles played by all Participants and systems within that in relation to privacy ;
+identifying particular business Domains and understanding the roles played by all Participants and systems within that Domain in relation to privacy policies;

-identifying the data flows and touch-points for all personal information within a ;
+identifying the data flows and touch-points for all personal information within a Domain or Domains;

-specifying various s;
+specifying various Privacy Controls;

-mappingechnical echanisms;
+identifying the Domains through which PI flows and which require the implemention of Privacy Controls

+mapping Domains to the Services and Functions and on to technical Mechanisms;

-performing risk and compliance assessments
+performing risk and compliance assessments;

+documenting a Privacy Management Architecture and Privacy Management Analysis for future iterations of the PMRM and for other applications of the PMRM

-The specification defines a set of Services deemed necessary to implement the management and compliance of detailed privacy within particular .
-The Services are sets of unctions which form an organizing foundation to facilitate the application of the model and to support the identification of the specific echanisms which will be incorporated in the appropriate for th .
-The set of operational (Agreement, Usage, Validation Certification, Enforcement, Security, Interaction, and Access) is described in Section 4 below.
+The specification defines a set of Services and Functions deemed necessary to implement the management and compliance of detailed privacy policies within Domains or in a particular Use Case.
+The Services are sets of Functions which form an organizing foundation to facilitate the application of the model and to support the identification of the specific Mechanisms which will be incorporated in the Privacy Management Architecture as appropriate for the Domains or Use Cases.
+The set of operational Services (Agreement, Usage, Validation, Certification, Enforcement, Accountability, Security, Interaction, and Access) is described in Section 4 below.

 The core of the specification is expressed in two normative sections: the High Level Privacy Analysis and the Detailed Privacy Management Reference Model Description.
 The Detailed PMRM Description section is informed by the general findings associated with the High Level Analysis.
-However, it is much more detail-focused and requires development of a which clearly expresses the complete application and/or business environment within which personal information is collected, communicated, processed, stored, and disposed.
+However, it is much more detail-focused and requires documentation of the Domains or development of a Use Case which clearly expresses the complete application and/or business environment within which personal information is collected, communicated, processed, stored, and disposed.